pseudo-cluster/pseudo-cluster/README.md

 pseudo-cluster
 ==============

-Scripts for emulating activities in HPC clusrer guided by LNL Slurm software
+Scripts for emulating activities in HPC cluster guided by LNL Slurm software